 Table of Contents

 Substance use disorder treatment options are different for everyone, and they ultimately depend on a variety of factors.
 Some factors may include the person’s gender, the length of their addiction and whether there are any other co-occurring disorders present, such as depression or anxiety.

 Rehab facilities are staffed with teams of professionals that understand meth addiction and how to treat it most effectively.

 With teletherapy, people with substance use disorders can receive therapy services over the internet or phone.See more on teletherapy

 Inpatient rehab is a program that combines psychiatric and medical treatment…View the benefits of inpatient rehab.

 PHP provides a connection between the inpatient and outpatient treatment…Learn More

 For people who do not need intensive care and can maintain relative stability during rehab…View the benefits of outpatient rehab.

 Intensive Outpatient Program

-IOP allow clients to practice newfound recovery skills in a clinically supportive setting…Learn More
+IOP allows clients to practice newfound recovery skills in a supportive setting…Learn More